-The Schilling Horticulture Group saw five wins in the contest, including for Decatur Pines Senior Apartments, 6741 N. Decatur Blvd.
-Norm Schilling, owner/operator of the Schilling Horticulture Group, has been designing landscapes for more than 20 years.
-He credited his staff and designer Cornia Van Gorkum for much of the work.
+The Schilling Horticulture Group had multiple wins.
+Owner/operator Norm Schilling has been designing landscapes for more than 20 years.
+He credited his staff and designer Cornia Van Gorkum for much of the winning work.

-“A stewardship ethic can’t be effectively cultivated with numbers and statistics,” said Bennett.
-“These awards take the issue of landscaping to a tangible, human level.
-When people who’ve done these projects talk passionately about the reasons and rewards, it motivates others.”
+"A stewardship ethic can’t be effectively cultivated with numbers and statistics," said Doug Bennett, water authority conservation manager.
+"These awards take the issue of landscaping to a tangible, human level.
+When people who’ve done these projects talk passionately about the reasons and rewards, it motivates others."

-When properly irrigated, water-efficient landscapes can use up to 75 percent less water than turf.
+When properly irrigated, water-efficient landscapes can use up to 75 percent less water than turf, the water authority reports.
 Since 1999, thousands of residents and businesses have upgraded to water-smart designs, converting more than 152 million square feet of lawns to water-efficient landscaping and collectively saving more than 50 billion gallons of water.

 Contact Summerlin and Summerlin South View reporter Jan Hogan at email@example.com or 387-2949.